Kyle-Demers08/Data_viz/Final.md

 ## Has the change in business strategy been successful?
 Are people still interested in the original streaming services?

 In order to look at the success of the companies in the streaming wars, we need to ask the consumers who they think is the best.
 There isn't a stat or metric that a company can display to show who, "is the best," the only metric to determine that are the consumers themselves.
-According to a poll done by the observer asking, "If you could only pick one service, who would it be?"
+According to a poll done by the observer asking, "If you could only pick one streaming service, who would it be?"
 We are able to determine the success.

 <img width="299" alt="image" src="https://user-images.githubusercontent.com/112887807/208512892-322b35c9-8c6d-4e3f-a6f2-d3fa56215948.png">